restic/rest-server/README.md

 ### Systemd

-There's an example [systemd service file](https://github.com/restic/rest-server/blob/master/examples/systemd/rest-server.service) included with the source, so you can get Rest Server up & running as a proper Systemd service in no time.
+There's an example [systemd service file][systemd-service-file] included with the source, so you can get Rest Server up & running as a proper Systemd service in no time.
 Before installing, adapt paths and options to your environment.

+[systemd-service-file]: /examples/systemd/rest-server.service

 ### Docker